remi-gai/search-tool/README.md

 ![ReadMe-images/Screen_Shot_2020-10-21_at_6.17.42_PM.png](ReadMe-images/Screen_Shot_2020-10-21_at_6.17.42_PM.png)

-- [x] As a user, I can retrieve search results based on a specific tag from the tag menu or by directly typing a tag name (starting with "#") in the search box.
+- [x] As a user, I can retrieve search results based on a specific tag from the tag menu or by directly searching a tag name (starting with "#") in the search box.

 ![ReadMe-images/Screen_Shot_2020-10-21_at_6.18.50_PM.png](ReadMe-images/Screen_Shot_2020-10-21_at_6.18.50_PM.png)